NetworkBlockDevice/nbd/doc/proto.md

 Metadata contexts are identified by their names.
 The name MUST consist of a namespace, followed by a colon, followed by a leaf-name.
-The namespace must each consist entirely of printable non-whitespace UTF-8 characters other than colons, and be non-empty.
+The namespace must consist entirely of printable non-whitespace UTF-8 characters other than colons, and be non-empty.
 The entire name (namespace, colon, and leaf-name) MUST follow the restrictions for strings as laid out earlier in this document.